 South Africa has been facing gender-based violence for a long time now.
 Statistics show that every three hours a woman is murdered.
 The rape statistics are also alarming with an average of 114 rapes reported every dayi.
-In such a dire situation, The US Embassy in South Africa partnered with The Silicon Cape Initiative to host hackathons targeting real-world challenges like unemployment, mental health, gender-based violence, etc. A six-member team from the ITC Infotech South Africa-Graduate Program participated in this hackathon.
+In such a dire situation, The US Embassy in South Africa partnered with The Silicon Cape Initiative to host digital solutions hackathon targeting real-world challenges like unemployment, mental health, gender-based violence, etc. A six-member team from the ITC Infotech South Africa-Graduate Program participated in this digital solutions hackathon.

 ITC Infotech graduates had the privilege to be a part of this initiative that aims to combat the gender-based violence crisis.
 The Infotitans came up with a well-defined solution securing them the bronze medal.